brianhigh/big-file-types/Big_Data_File_Formats.md

 We found the two SQL database formats, SQLite and MonetDBLite to consume similar amounts of space, about the same as RData and almost as much as the CSV format.
-XDF and GZipped CSV were noticeably smaller, due to compression.
-We saw the MonetDBLite file size grow appreciably after a few queries had been performed.
+XDF, NetCDF, and GZipped CSV were noticeably smaller, due to compression.
-This is because that file format will reindex itself according to your queries.